cobweb-eu/attributes-in-saml/README.md

-A project to store configuration files for the SAML subsystem
+A project to store configuration files for the SAML components